michael-gh1/Addons-And-Tools-For-Blender-miHoYo-Shaders/setup_wizard/README.md

         ],
 ```

-In the example above, these were removed:
+In the example above, these were removed from the original `config_ui.json`:
 ```
             "import_outlines",
             "setup_geometry_nodes",